itucsdb1513/itucsdb1513/docs/developer/member4.rst

 Capture and Place Table
 -----------------------
-* In this table pieces are listed with their capture direction and starting point.
+* In this table pieces are listed with their capture directions and starting points.
 * On the website this table is under the header *Capture and Place Table*; however, in the database it is named as *piece_captures*.
 * The table has five columns.
 The primary key of the table is the id of the piece and it is generated serially.
 * The table has a foreign key.
 The *name* attribute is referenced from *piece_name* attribute of Movement table.